 Your Cart

-Our unsalted nut butters provide a powerhouse of essential fats, plant-based protein, vitamins, and minerals that support brain development, immunity, and overall growth.
+Our unsalted first taste nut butter set provides a powerhouse of essential fats, plant-based protein, vitamins, and minerals that support brain development, immunity, and overall growth.
 However, nuts are a common allergen, so they must be introduced gradually and safely.

 Nut butters can be introduced from around 6 months, when babies are developmentally ready for solid food.
 To reduce allergy risk, it’s recommended to offer one nut at a time and wait 2–3 days before introducing another.
 Once individual nuts have been tolerated, you can offer a smooth mixed nut butter in small, safe amounts.